amb23/gettingAndCleaningData_courseProject/README.md

   called "project_function", that takes no arguments and returns a data.frame.
 The function's action can be broken down into the following steps:

-  1. Firstly it downloads the data contained at the web address above.
-This is to ensure that the function has the same input regardless of what machine it is run on.
-A temporary directory called "temp_data" is created, if not already in existence, that will contain the above zipped file and its unzipped file.
-The final part of this preprocessing step is to download the part of the data that is necessary in this project.
-As we are only required to extract measurements on the mean and std we need not look at the raw inertial signal files.
-All the necessary files, for both train and test, are extracted and we return the wd to its original.
+  1. Download and local save:
+       The function opens a connection to the web address above.
+It then downloads and saves the file locally on the             computer in a file called "temp_data".
+The file is then unzipped and the parts necessary for the project, i.e not         the inertial signals, are read in as data.frames.

+  2. Merge the two data sets:
-  2. In this step we merge the data sets for the train and test files.
-We merge rows before columns so we end up with three data.frames, one for the subject id, one for the activities, and one for the measurements.
+       The file contains data sets for both training and testing.
+We merge the files of the same type.
+At the end of this        step we have three data.frames: one containing the subjects identification, one containing the activites, and one         for the actual measurements.

-  3. We now clean the variable names.
-This is performed by a function defined within the source code that gives all the variables descriptive names.
-See the section in CodeBook.md detailed explenation of the variable names.
-     We also give all the activities their descriptive names.
+  3. Creates data set with just mean and std:

-  4. The function then constructs a tidy data set that only takes the means and standard deviations of the original data set.
+       The function now creates a data.frame which contains only the mean and standard deviation of the corresponding            measurements in the raw data file.
 If we read through the "features_info.txt" in the file at the url above.
 We see        that the measurements that have been estimated as the mean and standard deviation of the raw inertial signals             contain the string "mean()" or "std()" respectively.
 We therefore only consider features whose name contains this         substring.

+  4. Clean activities and varaible names:
+       In this step we perform two operations.
+The first is to replace the numerical representtions of an activity, an           integer in the range 1-6, with a descriptive name, e.g. WALKING, see the codebook for more details.
+We then make the variable names descriptive, again see the codebook for details on the descriptive variable names.

+  5. Average over subject and activity:
-  5. Finally we average the data set created at the end of the last step for each choice of subject and identity.
+       Finally we average the data set created above for each choice of subject and identity.
 This gives us a final tidy         data set which the function then returns.
 This tidy data set is the one which is uploaded to the coursera site.